Geriatric Physical Therapy

 How Can Physical Therapy Help Senior Patients?

 When seniors are recovering from an illness, injury or surgery, taking part in a rehabilitation program is vital to restoring functionality, reducing pain and improving quality of life.
 The goal of therapy is to alleviate pain and return to mobility.
 Our therapists know how to work with older adults so that exercise can be done in a safe and effective manner.
-Our clinic is affiliated with the Geratric Section of the American Physical Therapy Association (APTA) which provides ongoing training and support for our treatment team.
+Our clinic is affiliated with the Geriatric Section of the American Physical Therapy Association (APTA) which provides ongoing training and support for our treatment team.
 The length and intensity of treatments are tailored to each patient’s needs and capacities to allow “progress at their own pace”.

 Physical Therapy Benefits for Seniors:

 - Reduce the risk of a fall.
-Falls are the leading case of accidents among seniors and often result in a bone fractures and other injuries.
+Falls are the leading cause of accidents among seniors and often result in a bone fractures and other injuries.
 A physical therapist can teach seniors techniques to prevent a fall.

 - Lower your risk of injury.
 Physical therapy helps seniors learn how to maintain their stability as it relates to gravity when they’re mobile.
 This awareness helps reduce the risk of injuries and re-injury.